Skip to content

 Find a meeting

 Start by opening a recent meeting in Claras.
-Its status must be "processed" and the transcript must still be available.
+Its status must be "processed" or "finalised" and the transcript must still be available.
 Identify what specifically needs changing in the file note.
 Is it too brief?
 Has it missed important sections or discussions?
 Are there too many or too few quotes?
 Even if it's just the overall "feel" of the file note, that's valid feedback to work with.

 Provide your feedback